YBatyushkova/FOR_labs/README.md

 # FOR_labs

-Labs and exercises for the cours FOR 2022
+Labs and exercises for the course FOR 2022